English 112 - emergency number

 112 for speech and hearing-impaired

-Read more about the SMS112 service and how to register here: www.sosalarm.se/sprak/english/sms112-english/
+Read more and register for the SMS112 service

 113 13 – information number in case of accidents and crises

 113 13 is a national information number.
 You can call the information number 113 13 to provide or obtain information regarding serious accidents and crises.
-113 13 is a service for municipalities and other actors to communicate information to the public in the event of serious accidents and crises in the community.
-All information provided via 113 13 is verified information, i.e. it has been confirmed by the municipality etc. where the incident took place.
+113 13 is a service for authorities and municipalities and other actors to communicate information to the public in the event of serious accidents and crises in the community.
+All information provided via 113 13 is verified, meaning it has been confirmed by the relevant municipality.
 From abroad, call +46 (0)77 33 113 13.

 114 14 – Police number in case of non-emergency incidents